TCI Climbing Program for Entry-Level Tree Workers

 Most of our students have never climbed a tree with a rope and saddle.
 Students learn and practice skills and techniques which are used daily on the job.
 First you'll learn everything you need to climb safely; then we'll teach you more advanced techniques and skills.
 While some theory is taught, our emphasis is on practical, hands–on training.
 Most of your class time is spent in or under a tree.
 And, due to our small class size of only three students, you'll get plenty of individual help.

-The TCI Program for Entry-Level Tree Workers: Tree Worker Program Outline
+The TCI Program for Entry-Level Tree Workers: TWP-Outline.pdf

-In Atlanta: Peter "Treeman" Jenkins, the founder of TCI, is an ISA-certified arborist with 25 years of accident-free production climbing experience.
+Your Instructor: Peter "Treeman" Jenkins, the founder of TCI, is an ISA-certified arborist with over 20 years of accident-free production climbing experience.
 He has also been teaching tree workers and recreational tree climbers at all skill levels for over 30 years, with no accidents to date.
-Peter no longer climbs for a living; he now does residential tree inspections for risk and health.
+Students come from all over the world to learn from him.

 Gear: If you don't own gear, we suggest that you NOT purchase it until after you have taken our training, when you'll have a much better idea of what's needed.
-We have all the gear you need to train with, including all the gear in the TCI Climbing Kit for Entry-Level Tree Workers, sold by TreeStuff.com and WesSpur.
-If you own a saddle, please bring it with you.
+We have all the gear you need to train with, but if you own a saddle, please bring it with you.

 Cost: $1,200 per person, does not include food and lodging.
 Advance registration and $200 deposit are required to hold your place.
-Students who take this program in Atlanta and stay at the TCI Guest House or at the motel we suggest in Jacksonville (see Lodging, below) do not need to rent a car for transportation; talk to us about details.
+Students who fly to Atlanta and stay at the TCI Guest House do not need to rent a car for transportation; talk to us about details.

 Scheduling: TCI's scheduled classes are shown on our calendar.
-Most of our classes fill up soon after we publish them.
+Most of our classes fill up soon after we put them on our public calendar.
 If you see an open class that you can attend, we urge you to sign up for it quickly.
 We can also schedule classes upon request.
 Contact us (if emailing, make sure to include your phone number) to see what's possible.
 A minimum of two students is required for a class to be confirmed.
 We keep an active waiting list.

 Please read our Cancellation Policy completely.